shriram/racket-auto-grading/README.md

 If it finds a grade report already in `Grades/Tests/` it will skip.
 (So to redo grading — e.g., if chaffs change — clean out that dir.)

+(There are two different commands because some assignments have only one component; different people may run each part; etc.)

 Every *freshly* graded student's name is printed.

 `grade-code.rkt` uses `grade-person-code.sh` to grade one person.